nwchemgit/nwchem-wiki/Solvation-Models.md

 from the polarization of the medium are assigned to the centers of the tesselation.
 The default value is `minbem 2`.
-The flag `ificos` serves to select the original tesselation, `ificos 0` for an octahedron (default) and `ificos 1` for an icoshedron.
+The flag `ificos` serves to select the original tesselation, `ificos 0` for an octahedron (default) and `ificos 1` for an icosahedron.
 Starting from an icosahedron yields a somewhat finer tesselation that converges somewhat faster.
 Solvation energies are not really sensitive to this choice for sufficiently fine tesselations.
-The old "maxbem" directive is no longer used.
+The old `maxbem` directive is no longer used for the York-Karplus model, while it was used in the [Klamt-Schüürmann model](#cosmo-do_cosmo_ks-keyword) .

 #### COSMO: LINEQ keyword
 The `lineq` parameter serves to select the numerical algorithm to solve